larspett/surveymapr/README.md

 ```

 If the function fail to render all maps, try to run it with each single
 of the site ids.
-Someties it works if you run it again.
+Sometimes it works if you run it again.

 ``` r